OpenNebula/docs/source/open_cluster_deployment/networking_setup/bridged.rst

 Bridged Networking
 ================================================================================

 This guide describes how to deploy Bridged networks.
 In this mode, the virtual machine traffic is directly bridged through the Linux bridge on the hypervisor Nodes.
-Bridged networks can operate in four different modes depending on the additional traffic filtering made by the OpenNebula:
+Bridged networks can operate in four different modes depending on the additional traffic filtering made by OpenNebula:

 * **Dummy Bridged**, no filtering, no bridge setup (legacy no-op driver).
 * **Bridged**, no filtering is made, managed bridge.